anug7/udacity_sfnd/radar/Readme.md

 As of Step 6, we could see more noise associated with the signal.
 This signal cannot be used for used for object detection, we need to remove noises called clutter.
 One way to remove that is using dynamic thresholding technique called Constan False Alarm Rate.

 Parameters to 2D CFAR:
+* No of Training cells are selected based on amount of noise spreaing and thresholding.
+I have selected this based on empirical results
+* No of Guard cells are seleced based on CUT value leaking.
+I have selected the optimal value based on experiments.
 ```
 %Select the number of Training Cells in both the dimensions.
 Tr = 10;